Tim-Frith/QuakePredictor/README.md

-an investigation into the moons effect on earthquakes
+an investigation into the moon's effect on earthquakes